albn-itu/uni-notes/semester-6/baps/notes/Questions.md

 ## Geometric algorithms

 - Define: Given a set of points in the plane, what is their convex hull?
+  - A convex hull is the minimum sorrounding line around the points
 - Describe the sweepline algorithm to find a convex hull.
+  - Get the left most and rightmost points.
+A line can be constructed between these which will separate the top and bottom hull
+  - Sort points by x coordinate, then by y coordinate
+  - For the top iterate every point and add it to the hull line, if the last line segment turns left, pop points from before it until it no longer doesn't.
+Do so until you hit the end point.
+  - Do the same for the bottom hull, going from the end to the start
+  - Concat the lists, emitting the last and first from the lists
 - What is the running time of the algorithm?
 Why?
+  - O(n log n). n because you have to iterate every point, and n log n comes from the sorting algorithm.
+The result then is O(n+n log n), or just O(n log n)
 - In the sweep line algorithm, it is important to find out if a line turns "left/right".
 How do you do this algorithmically?
+  - The cross product between the new line and the old.
+If it's positive, negative if right, and straight if zero
 - Given a polygon defined by a sequence of points, how do you compute its area?
+  - You can use the method where you calculate the area between a trapezoid from each side to the y = 0 line.
 - How do you solve [witchdance](https://open.kattis.com/problems/witchdance)?

 ## Interval queries